elastic/elasticsearch/BUILDING.md

 In addition to snapshot builds JitPack supports building Pull Requests.
 Simply use PR<NR>-SNAPSHOT as the version.

 3. Run the gradle build as needed.
-Keep in mind the initial resolution might take a bit longer as this needs to be built by jitpack in the background before we can resolve the adhoc built dependency.
+Keep in mind the initial resolution might take a bit longer as this needs to be built by JitPack in the background before we can resolve the adhoc built dependency.

 ---

 **NOTE**

-You should only use that locally or on a developer branchfor for production dependencies as we do not want to ship unreleased libraries into our releases.
+You should only use that approach locally or on a developer branchfor for production dependencies as we do not want to ship unreleased libraries into our releases.
 ---